-The Department of Mathematical Sciences offers the Master of Science degree in Mathematics with specialization in Pure Mathematics, Mathematics Education, Applied Mathematics, Computational Mathematics; the Master of Science degree in Teaching; the Master of Science degree in Applied Probability and Statistics; and the Doctor of Philosophy degree in Mathematical Sciences.
+The Department of Mathematical Sciences offers the Master of Science degree in Mathematics with specialization in Pure Mathematics, Mathematics Education, Applied Mathematics, Computational Mathematics; the Master of Science degree in Teaching; and the Master of Science degree in Applied Probability and Statistics.
 The requirements for each degree are described in the latest Graduate catalog.
-This document is to give you some additional information on our master's program in mathematics and our doctoral program in mathematical sciences.
+This document is to give you some additional information on our master's program in mathematics.
+Graduate Catalog information on the M.S. in Teaching is available via the previous webpage under "MS in Math."
+Contact the Graduate Studies Director for more information here.
 For additional information on the M.S. degree in applied probability and statistics, please contact the Division of Statistics.

 Students in this degree program choose one of the following four specializations: Applied Mathematics, Computational Mathematics, Mathematics Education, or Pure Mathematics.
 Our master's program is designed so that students can complete the degree requirements in 2 years of full-time study.
 Superior full-time students can often fulfill the degree requirements in one academic year, combined with the preceding and following summer terms.

 The basic requirements are to complete thirty semester hours (10 3-hour courses) as described in the Graduate Catalog, and to pass a written comprehensive examination.
 With departmental approval, master's students can also complete the degree under the master's thesis option.
 The student prepares a thesis under the direction of a member of the graduate faculty, and gives an oral defense of the thesis.
 In most cases, three hours of MATH 699 can be applied to the 30 hours required for the master's degree.
 The oral thesis defense also serves as the student's comprehensive examination, which replaces the written comprehensive examination that is required for master's students in the non-thesis option.

 An advantage of our program is that it offers a variety of transitional